AdobeDocs/experience-manager-65.en/help/forms/developing/converting-file-formats-pdf.md

 The steps in a script XML file are executed in order, without any opportunity for branching.
 The only conditional test supported is for time-out/retry, which causes a script to terminate if a step does not complete successfully within a specific period of time and after a specific number of retries.

 In addition to steps being sequential, the instructions within a step are also executed in order.
-You must ensure that the steps and instructions reflect the order in which a user would perform those same steps.
+Ensure that the steps and instructions reflect the order in which a user would perform those same steps.

 Each step in a script XML file identifies the window element that is expected to appear if the step's instructions are successfully performed.
 If an unexpected dialog box appears while executing a script step, the Generate PDF service searches the dialog XML files as described in the next section.